LCAV/dsp-labs/docs/chapters/2/passthrough/2/updating_stm32_peripherals.md

 The initialization code we generated in the [blinking LED example](../../../1/overview_installation/3/blinking_led/instructions.md) will need to be updated as it does not perform the setup for the two I2S buses we will need for the microphone and the DAC.

 ***But first***, we will make a copy of our stable project.
 We want to keep tracks of old projects in order to go back when something is not working anymore.
-In order to do this, from the "Project Explorer" of the SW4STM32 software, copy and paste the blinking LED project from .
+In order to do this, from the "Project Explorer" of the SW4STM32 software, copy and paste the blinking LED project that we made in the previous chapter.
 When you paste it, a pop-up will ask you the name of the copied project.
 We recommend choosing a name with the current date and "passthrough" in it.
 To finish the copying process, make sure that the binary file of the original project is removed by deleting the file:
 `"NewProjectName/Binaries/OldProjectName.elf"`.

-Now we are ready to update the initialization code!
+Now we are ready to update the initialization code.
 From the CubeMX software, load the IOC file of the new copied project (which should be in your **SW4STM32 workspace**).
 This can be done by going to "File \> Load Project" on the toolbar, navigating to the appropriate project, and